How to deal with roof leaks?

 Sometimes, you just can’t tell how much damage has been done.
 But that’s okay, as long as you learn from your mistakes.
 To keep it simple, here are a few helpful tips on how to deal with the damage done.

 First of all, it is important to trace the origin of the leak.
 Sometimes the entrance is obvious, while other times you have a hard time determining the source of the leak.
-It is advised to start by removing any neigbouring shingles.
+It is advised by the Choice Solutions Roofing & Exteriors to start by removing any neigbouring shingles.
 Afterward, check beneath for any possible water stains or perhaps even rotten wood.
 If you still couldn’t locate the source, try going upwards from the leak and check for any signs of roof penetration.
 Just to make sure, include windows, doors, attic space, vents and chimneys into your biannual inspection.

 In a condition where the source couldn’t possibly be traced, do a water testing.
 Take a garden hose and spill water atop of your roof.
 Do it slowly so that you could have time to observe the intensity of the leak.

 The most popular solution to a leaking caused by a small hole is to place a sheet of metal atop the hole.
 This is a temporary solution so it is advised to contact an expert.
-If you need any further assistance give your top Oklahoma city roofer a call today and schedule a meeting.
+If you need any further assistance give Choice Solutions Roofing & Exteriors a top Oklahoma City’s roofer a call today and schedule a meeting.